return42/sphkerneldoc/linux_src_doc/drivers/nvme/target/fc_c.rst

 Pass a FC-NVME FCP CMD IU received from the FC link to the nvmet-fc layer for processing.

-The nvmet-fc layer will copy cmd payload to an internal structure for processing.
-As such, upon completion of the routine, the LLDD may immediately free/reuse the CMD IU buffer passed in the call.
+The nvmet_fc layer allocates a local job structure (struct nvmet_fc_fcp_iod) from the queue for the io and copies the CMD IU buffer to the job structure.
+As such, on a successful completion (returns 0), the LLDD may immediately free/reuse the CMD IU buffer passed in the call.

+However, in some circumstances, due to the packetized nature of FC and the api of the FC LLDD which may issue a hw command to send the response, but the LLDD may not get the hw completion for that command and upcall the nvmet_fc layer before a new command may be asynchronously received - its possible for a command to be received before the LLDD and nvmet_fc have recycled the job structure.
+It gives the appearance of more commands received than fits in the sq.
+To alleviate this scenario, a temporary queue is maintained in the transport for pending LLDD requests waiting for a queue job structure.
+In these "overrun" cases, a temporary queue element is allocated the LLDD request and CMD iu buffer information remembered, and the routine returns a -EOVERFLOW status.
+Subsequently, when a queue job structure is freed, it is immediately reallocated for anything on the pending request list.
+The LLDDs \ :c:func:`defer_rcv`\  callback is called, informing the LLDD that it may reuse the CMD IU buffer, and the io is then started normally with the transport.

+The LLDD, when receiving an -EOVERFLOW completion status, is to treat the completion as successful but must not reuse the CMD IU buffer until the LLDD's \ :c:func:`defer_rcv`\  callback has been called for the corresponding struct nvmefc_tgt_fcp_req pointer.

+If there is any other condition in which an error occurs, the transport will return a non-zero status indicating the error.
-If this routine returns error, the lldd should abort the exchange.
+In all cases other than -EOVERFLOW, the transport has not accepted the request and the LLDD should abort the exchange.

 .. _`nvmet_fc_rcv_fcp_abort`: